k9w/instructions/dynamic-and-static-websites/wordpressOpenBSD.md

 ERROR 2002 (HY000): Can't connect to local server through socket '/var/run/mysql/mysql.sock' (2)
 ```

-You need to do `this` to fix it. (continue working here as of 02-27-2025)
+You need to do run `mysql_install_db` before you start `mysqld`.

+For the secure installation, follow all the defaults and recommendations.

 ```
 # vi /etc/my/cnf